 That evening a couple of old friends and I raced towards the stadium, negotiating the sodden Wellington streets and running late – late for Bowie!
 I was beside myself! – and high-stepped into the stadium just as the opening bars of Fame burst forth from the stage.
 I’ll never forget that moment: the lights, the reverberations, the bass, the damp… It was like walking into a steamy disco spaceship.
 One, it should be noted, that did not have a roof.
 I negotiated my footing down slippery steps, past rows of seated fans wrapped in raincoats, steadfastly ignoring the buckets of rain coming down on them, and joined the standing throng at the front.
 There I spent the rest of the evening ankle-deep in water and soaked to the bone and not giving a damn, not caring if the rain slowly filled up the cake tin of a stadium and drowned us all.
 Because Bowie was on.

 All The Young Dudes.
 China Girl.
 A Pixies cover.
 He was nailing it.
 But after a couple of songs, the man decided he couldn’t take it anymore.
 If we were going to get wet, he declared, then he would get wet too.
 He came down to the front of the stage where he was exposed to the elements and performed there for the rest of the night.
 “Are you alright out there?”
 Bowie called out, grinning, “Because if you are, we are!”
 The regular torrents of water cascading over the roof of the stage merely seemed to spur him on.
 David Bowie was singing in the rain.
 Space Oddity.
 Starman.
 The stage manager threw the singer a towel to mop his head, while he flicked his sopping hair and flashed those pointed teeth.
 He was boyish, cheeky, having fun, and he played his towel like an instrument: “Towel guitar!” he joked.
 Everyone laughed; it was soggy and joyous.
 Under Pressure.
 Ashes to Ashes.
-The great man turned back to face his band, who were safely tucked back under the eaves.
+The great man turned back to face his band, who were safely tucked away under the eaves.
 “Come on in, guys, the water’s fine!” he laughed, beckoning with a big wet sweep of his arm, then throwing his head back in a laugh, knowing they would be staying put.
 Nothing could dampen the spirits that night, neither Bowie’s, nor ours.
 Not even the foulest of Wellington weather.
 And to finish an incredible set, he dedicated Heroes to us, his committed, partly-drowned audience, who risked trenchfoot and pneumonia to sing along with him.
 And nobody minded that it was raining, because it felt like Baptism by Bowie, and he had selected us, the wettest bloody little city in the southern hemisphere, and we loved him for it.